Dearestchoice/ChoicesToken.sol/README.md

 ## Interacting with the Contract

 Prerequisites
-To interact with the Hilda Token contract, you'll need:
+To interact with this contract, you'll need:
 An Ethereum wallet (e.g., MetaMask)
 Some Sepolia to cover gas fees